 Located on a salt dome in Chambers County, the community was established in 1849 as Barbers Hill.
 Postal authorities suggested a name change to Mont Belvieu to avoid confusion with other offices of similar names.
-The community lay quietly as a center for farming and cattle-raising until oil was discovered in 1916.
-Though this early discovery was limited, land lease speculators quickly grabbed up leases, buying and selling in a frenzy.
+The community was a quiet center for farming and ranching until oil was discovered in 1916.
+Though this early discovery was limited, land speculators quickly grabbed up leases, buying and selling in a frenzy.
 In 1926, wildcatter Mills Bennett tapped the first gusher into production.
 The salt-dome storage capabilities were initiated in the 1950s and expanded.
-Today, products processed through the grand underground caverns are shipped worldwide, providing the life-blood for nearly all of the petrochemical industry.
+Today, products processed through the grand underground caverns are shipped worldwide.
 On I-10, the city is closely tied to the Houston-Baytown area.

 Plan your Texas trip then take your Passport with you.

 You are now leaving TravelTex.com.
 You are on your way to an external website.

 Economic Development & Tourism (EDT) provides these links solely for the convenience

 of our visitors and does not endorse, operate or control the external websites.

 EDT cannot be liable for direct or indirect damage to the user resulting from Internet

 connections, including but not limited to viruses, pop ups, spyware, or offensive